m4rw3r/RapidDataMapper/ROADMAP.rst

 1.0
 ===

-- Getter and setter support, so the properties of the entities can be protected
+- ReflectionProperty support, so the private properties of the entities can be protected without having to go through setters/getters (ReflectionProperty is faster provided it is cached during the run)
 - Proper PHPdoc comments for return types, so that IDEs will autocomplete the generated code properly
 - toXML() and toJSON() utilities, for both collections and single entities